cryptopunksnotdead/punks.journal/smarter-csv.md

 >
 > (Source: [SmarterCSV README](https://github.com/tilo/smarter_csv))

 However, under the hood the SmarterCSV is NOT so smart.
 Why?
-Surprise, surprise - yes, it's using the CSV Standard library for the "heavy-duty" parsing.
+Surprise, surprise - yes, it's using the CSV standard library for the "heavy-duty" parsing.
 Bad.
 Bad.
 Bad.
 See the ongoing [Why the CSV standard library is broken (and how to fix it)](https://github.com/csvreader/docs) article series for an inside look into the unfixable `String#split` parser kludge and much more.